vladxyz/vladxyz/README.md

 Software creator & engineer based in Rotterdam, Netherlands.

 I build full-stack applications, enterprise platforms, and AI-powered tools.
-From idea to production — first I understand the problem, then I build the solution.

 ## What I build with